prateekbstack/pactumjs.github.io/docs/guides/data-management.md

 ## Introduction

-Test data managements plays a critical role in maintaining you automation tests suites healthy.
+Test data managements plays a critical role in maintaining the health of your automation tests.
 As the functionality of the application grows, the scope of the testing grows with it.
 At one point, managing data becomes complex especially in API Testing.

 ### Example